dinh/book-summaries/21-lessons-for-the-21st-century.md

 Normal war seeks to damage the enemy’s capacity to fight back, either structurally or logistically.
 Terrorism’s targeting of civilian targets with no military utility shows that they have no hope of actually damaging the enemy, but hope to strike a disproportionate amount of fear into them and provoke an overblown reaction that will give them an opening.
 Although senior military officers were killed at the Pentagon on 9/11, we mainly remember the twin towers falling because of the immense audiovisual effect.
 “Because we intuitively understand that terrorism is theater, we judge it by its emotional rather than material impact.”
 So our biggest danger from terrorist attacks is overreacting.
 States could quietly and forcefully suppress terrorists, which they often do, but sometimes after acts of violence that outrage the public, they overreact.
 “States find it difficult to withstand these provocation because the legitimacy of the modern state is based on its promise to keep the public sphere free of political violence.”
 In the middle ages, the ability to use violence was the entry ticket into the political game, and whoever lacked this lacked voice.
 Terrorism had no place in such a world, since anybody not strong enough to cause material damage was of no consequence.
 If a few muslim fanatics murdered civilians in Jerusalem, demanding that Crusaders leave the Holy Land, the reaction would have been ridicule instead of terror.
 However, now civilians consider it their right to be protected from violence, so a few acts of political violence become a threat to the legitimacy and even survival of the state. “the theater of terror generates visceral fears of anarchy, making people feel as if the social order is about to collapse.
 After centuries of bloody struggles we have crawled out of the black hold of violence, but we sense that the black hole is still there, patiently waiting to swallow us again.
 A few gruesome atrocities, an we imagine that we are falling back in.
 In order to assuage the fears, the state is driven to respond to the theater of terror with its own theater of security.”

-## Ch 11.
-War
+## Ch.
+11 War

 The last few decades have been the most peaceful in human history.
 The 20th century was so bloody because at the start, great powers remembered many examples of successful wars that had enlarged their territory and enriched them.
 Now, almost nobody remembers a successful war.
 “In the age of conquerers, warfare was a low-damage, high profit affair.
 Nuclear weapons and cyberwarfare, by contrast, are high-damage, low-profit technologies.
 You can use such tools to destroy entire countries but not to build profitable empires.”
 However, despite war no longer being a great strategy, we should not underestimate the human capacity for stupidity.

-## Ch 12.
-Humility
+## Ch.
+12 Humility

 Most peoples and culture place their own society at the center of their narrative about the world.
 This is silly and bad for rational decision making.
-Harari goes into an in-depth example of the Jews and Israel’s overblown sense of self-importance, since he is a Jew from Israel and therefore feels it is ok to criticize his own people’s lack of humility.
+Harari goes into an in-depth example of the Jews and Israel’s overblown sense of self-importance, since he is a Jew from Israel and therefore feels it is appropriate to criticize his own people’s lack of humility.
 He leaves it to other people to criticize their own traditions.

 ## Ch.
 13 God